Jump to Compline

 and to be glorified through all the worlds.

-110:1-5 Dixit Dominus or
+110:1-7 Dixit Dominus

-1 The Lord said to my Lord, "Sit at my right hand, *
+1 The LORD said to my Lord, "Sit at my right hand, *

 until I make your enemies your footstool."

-2 The Lord will send the scepter of your power out of Zion, *
+2 The LORD will send the scepter of your power out of Zion, *

 saying, "Rule over your enemies round about you.